FuelLabs/sway-standards/standards/src9-metadata-keys/README.md

 ## Audio

-The `audio` prefix SHALL be used for any audio files associated with a singular token.
+The `audio` prefix SHALL be used for any audio files associated with a singular asset.

 Any audio metadata keys SHALL follow the following syntax `audio:type` where:
 - The `audio` keyword must be prepended to denote this is audio metadata